If you care for someone who has an illness or disability, you may be able to get help to take a short break.

 The Short Breaks Bureau organises overnight breaks.
 It’s for people who need help

-to take a short break because they have a disability or illness.
+to take a short break because they are caring for someone who has a disability or illness.

-If we have assessed your needs we can tell you if you can use the Short Breaks Bureau.
+If you have had a Adult Carer Support Plan or Young Carer Statement completed we can tell you if you can use the Short Breaks Bureau.

-If you’re not sure whether we’ve assessed your needs, please get in touch with us.
+If you’re not sure whether you have had this, please get in touch with us.

 If you’re paying for your own break, the Bureau can give you advice on finding somewhere